ax7e/tutorial/docs/steps.rst

 Shell script
 ~~~~~~~~~~~~

-You can use this shell script to install everything.
+You can use this shell :download:`shell <shells/install_ahs.sh>` script to install everything.

 .. code:: bash